Hilbert space fragmentation produces a "fracton Casimir effect": Conclusion

 In this paper we have explored the dynamics of nonthermalizing fracton systems, focusing on the case of a spin-1 chain operated on by a random unitary circuit that conserves charge and dipole moment.
 In the case where the circuit contains four-site gates, the dynamics is thermalizing.
 We have shown, in particular, that in this case the distribution of charge density after a long time can be captured by a simple maximum-entropy argument, and there is no need to know the specific initial state.
 On the other hand, the dynamics with only three-site gates is highly nonthermalizing, such that different initial states within the same symmetry sector evolve to produce strongly different distributions of charge density after a long time.

-Most striking among our results is that initial peaks of fracton charge density exhibit an effective attraction toward each other and toward the boundaries of the system, an effect which we dub a ``fracton Casimir effect.''
+Most striking among our results is that initial peaks of fracton charge density exhibit an effective attraction toward each other and toward the boundaries of the system.
 The tightly-localized peaks of charge density which appear at late times are in strong contrast to the thermalizing case, for which early-time peaks of charge density tend to spread uniformly across the system.
 This difference arises fundamentally from the strong fragmentation of the Hilbert space that occurs in the nonthermalizing case.

 We explain the dynamics in the nonthermalizing case using a simple, exact mapping to a classical statistical mechanics problem of sliding blocks in a height field.
 The mapping gives a natural explanation for both the appearance of localized charge peaks at infinite time and for the diffusion-like time scale $\tau \propto L^2$ associated with the system's approach to the steady state.